 The Company has incurred operating losses since inception and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of December 31, 2021 and 2020, the Company had an accumulated deficit of \$127.6 million and \$27.0 million, respectively, and working capital of \$193.5 million and \$38.1 million, respectively.
-Prior to the IPO, the Company historically relied on raising capital from venture capital firms and private investors and funding from a government grant to finance its operations.
+As of December 31, 2023 and 2022, the Company had an accumulated deficit of \$222.8 million and \$170.4 million, respectively, and working capital of \$233.6 million and \$172.5 million, respectively.
+During 2023, the Company received cash from the Offering and borrowings with net proceeds of \$29.5 million under a term loan facility (see Note 6.
+Debt).
+Management believes that the Company has sufficient cash to continue operating activities for beyond 12 months from issuance of these financial statements.